LikertMakeR vignette

 Motivation

 Hopefully, this tool will help researchers, teachers & students, and other reviewers, to better think about rating-scale distributions, and the effects of variance, scale boundaries, and number of items in a scale.
-Researchers can also use LikertMakeR to prepare analyses ahead of a formal survey.
+Researchers can also use LikertMakeR to create dummy data to prepare analyses ahead of a formal survey.

 Rating scale properties